EmreGunner/Leda-instagram-dm-tool/SUPABASE_EMAIL_TEMPLATES.md

                 Welcome to the Team
               </h2>
               <p style="margin: 0 0 24px; color: #d0d0d0; font-size: 16px; line-height: 1.6;">
-                You've been invited to join BulkDM at {{ .SiteURL }}.
+                You've been invited to join Socialora at {{ .SiteURL }}.
 Click the button below to accept the invitation and create your account.
               </p>

               <!-- CTA Button -->